tbrockman/cf-takehome/README.md

 "End user" friendly seems to imply "build a UI" to me.
 "Developer friendly" suggests "API with some amount of documentation."

+> Generating a short url from a long url
+Some common internal services (like go/links) allow you to specify your own custom short URL for a given link.
+The use of the word "generating" here seems to imply this isn't the case.

 ## Architecture